Juris Master Program

 - 2-credit-hour classes: either twice a week for one hour or once a week for two hours.

-Some courses, like Business Associations, are offered in either a 3-unit or a 4-unit format.
+Some courses, like Business Associations, are offered in either a 3-credit-hour or a 4-credit-hour format.

 A good rule of thumb is for every hour of classroom instruction, you’ll be spending 3-4 hours at home, doing the reading and preparing for class.